There are special requirements to meet if you would like to bring your spouse, civil partner or children to the UK while you study here.

 If your relationship breaks down

-You must tell the Home Office if you separate or when you divorce if you are the main visa holder or the dependant.
+You must tell the Home Office if you separate or divorce if you are the main visa holder or the dependant, either by reporting it online on the Home office website or downloading the appropriate form and sending in the mail.